febiAlfarabi/pojoing/README.md

-# Pojoing
+# @Sumatera

-Model converter from ORM class to regular pojo class, ORM means a pojo that doesn't like regular pojo, such like @Entity from JPA/Hibernate and so on.
+Model converter from **ORM class to regular pojo clas**s, ORM means a pojo that doesn't like regular pojo, such like @Entity from JPA/Hibernate and so on.

-It can be used for mapping, post data in request body where the project uses spring java for building application
+It can be used for mapping regular object, post data in request body where you cant put ORM class directly such like a project where use spring java for building application, and so on.

 You don't need anymore to create duplicate Dto / Pojo class which represent ORM class, just write your ORM class and annotate it with **@Sumatera**, then the regular pojo class would be generated for you.